-Our curriculum is set out in a curriculum overview document, Year groups and subject long term plans.
-The curriculum has been mapped carefully to the national curriculum and progression of skills has been planned by use of the Chris Quigley essentials milestones.
+Our curriculum is set out in a curriculum overview document, year group plans and subject long term plans.
+The curriculum has been mapped carefully to the national curriculum and progression of skills has been planned and end of unit and yearly milestones have been identified.

 Each subject in the curriculum has a designated subject leader who has an overview of their subject, including a vision statement, how the subject is going to be assessed and how their subject is going to be assessed.